Understanding the Diagram of the Real Number System

 |---|---|

 | **Are all irrational numbers non‑terminating decimals?Still, ** | Yes, there are infinitely many composite integers greater than 1.
-Negative counterparts are called negative primes but are not considered prime in the usual sense. |
+In real terms, |

-| **Does the diagram change for complex numbers? | |
+| **Does the diagram change for complex numbers?
+Worth adding: ** | Yes, by definition, irrational numbers have non‑repeating, non‑terminating decimal expansions.
+In real terms, ** |

-| Is the set of composite numbers infinite? | In standard number theory, prime numbers are defined as positive integers greater than 1. ** |
+| **Is the set of composite numbers infinite?Depending on convention, it may be included in natural numbers or considered a whole number.
+So ** | In standard number theory, prime numbers are defined as positive integers greater than 1. |

-| **Do negative numbers appear on the real number line?The real number diagram is a one‑dimensional slice of that plane, representing only the real axis. |
+| **Where does the number 0 fit?The real number diagram is a one‑dimensional slice of that plane, representing only the real axis. |

 Conclusion: Mastering the Real Number Landscape

 A well‑crafted diagram of the real number system is an indispensable tool for students, teachers, and professionals.
-That said, it condenses a vast amount of information into an intuitive visual format, clarifying the relationships between numbers and guiding reasoning across mathematics and its applications.
+It condenses a vast amount of information into an intuitive visual format, clarifying the relationships between numbers and guiding reasoning across mathematics and its applications.
 By regularly referring to this diagram, learners can develop a deeper, more accurate mental model of numbers, leading to stronger problem‑solving skills and a solid foundation for advanced study.